adandecha/HotKeys/ReadMe.md

 ```
 CapsLock can be used as the modifier key to the HotKeys.
-For example, to generate the Home key, one can hit - CapsLock+A - keep CapsLock pressed and hit A.
+For example, to generate the BackSpace key, one can hit - CapsLock+I.

-RCtrl can used to toggle the HotKeys on or off.
+RCtrl can also be used to toggle the HotKeys on or off.
-For example, to generate the same Home key, one can also press keys - RCtrl A RCtrl.
+For example, to generate the same BackSpace key, one can also press keys - RCtrl I RCtrl.

 Following is the list of HotKeys when used in conjuction with CapsLock or after RCtrl.
 Left is what's pressed, and right is what it results into.

-A         : Left        : H
+A         : Left
-D         : Right       : L
+D         : Right

-W         : Up          : K
+W         : Up
-S         : Down        : J
+S         : Down

-H         : Home        : A
+H         : Home
-L         : End         : D
+L         : End

-J         : PageDown    : S
+J         : PageDown
-K         : PageUp      : W
+K         : PageUp

 M         : Swap functionalities of movement keys WASD with KHJL